eddieantonio/project-useful-monorepo/README.md

    produced by `javac`.
  - **unit**: a Java source code file at a particular version
  - **sample**: a random sample of eligible scenarios
+ - **PEM category**: a collection of clustered programming error messages.
+   These somewhat correspond to the javac's internal error IDs, however there some of these IDs have been broken down into multiple categories.

 # Copyright